aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 #### Connect to the graphics desktop using SSH

-* Once the stack status in CloudFormation console is ```CREATE_COMPLETE```, find the deep learning desktop instance launched in your stack in the Amazon EC2 console, and [connect to the instance using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) as user ```ubuntu```, using your SSH key pair.
+* Once the stack status in CloudFormation console is ```CREATE_COMPLETE```, find the desktop instance launched in your stack in the Amazon EC2 console, and [connect to the instance using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) as user ```ubuntu```, using your SSH key pair.
 * When you connect to the desktop using SSH, and you see the message ```"Cloud init in progress.
 Machine will REBOOT after cloud init is complete!!"```, disconnect and try later after about 20 minutes.
 The desktop installs the NICE DCV server on first-time startup, and reboots after the install is complete.
 * If you see the message ```NICE DCV server is enabled!```, run the command ```sudo passwd ubuntu``` to set a new password for user ```ubuntu```.
 Now you are ready to connect to the desktop using the [NICE DCV client](https://docs.aws.amazon.com/dcv/latest/userguide/client.html)